opnfv/functest/docs/configguide/configguide.rst

   docker -f rm <CONTAINER_ID>

-The Docker image is called **opnfv/functest** and it is stored in the public Docker registry under the OPNFV account: dockerhub_.
-The are many different tags that have been created automatically by the CI mechanisms, but the one that this document refers to is **brahmaputra.1.0**.
-Pulling other tags might cause some problems while running the tests.

 Check the Docker documentation dockerdocs_ for more information.

 Preparing the Functest environment
 ----------------------------------
 Once the Functest docker container is up and running, the required Functest environment needs to be prepared.
-A custom built **functest** CLI utility is availabe to perform the needed environment preparation action.
-Once the enviroment is prepared, the **functest** CLI utility can be used to run different functional tests.
+A custom built **functest** CLI utility is available to perform the needed environment preparation action.
+Once the environment is prepared, the **functest** CLI utility can be used to run different functional tests.
 The usage of the **functest** CLI utility to run tests is described further in the Functest User Guide `OPNFV_FuncTestUserGuide`_